 We think it’s worth looking for a used S3 that has Magnetic Ride adaptive dampers – these can help the car take bumps more in its stride.

 The Audi S3 has been finely tuned by the manufacturer to make it a genuine high-performance car.

 Audi has often set the standard for quality interiors in the past and this is definitely the case with the S3.
 Let’s start with the Nappa leather wingback sports seats in the front.
 Highly adjustable, comfortable and supportive, they’re perfect for long journeys.
 The driver is also faced with one of the clearest and least cluttered instrument panels of any car.
 From the driver’s seat, the touch of race-car-style aluminium pedals remind you this is also a car built for performance.

-There’s a distinct shortage of buttons, as most functions can be controlled by the infotainment system that’s easy and intuitive to use thanks to the dial between the fronts seats.
+There’s a distinct shortage of buttons, as most functions can be controlled by the infotainment system that’s easy and intuitive to use thanks to the dial between the front seats.
 The other thing you notice is just how tactile and satisfying the existing buttons are when you press them.
 That’s due to the high quality of the materials used throughout the interior.

 For rear-seat passengers, the sportback version gives the most room, followed by the saloon and, surprise, surprise, the cabriolet gives least of all.
 When the sun’s shining and the roof is down, the rear seats even have to move forward a little, giving even less room.